 Home Health Services You Pay Home health care (part-time, intermittent) .
 No charge Other You Pay Eyeglasses or contact lenses every 24 months .
 Amount in excess of \$150 Allowance Hearing aid(s) every 36 months .
 Amount in excess of \$2,000 Allowance per aid Skilled Nursing Facility care (up to 100 days per benefit period) .
 No charge External prosthetic and orthotic devices as described in this EOC .
 No charge Ostomy, urological, and wound care supplies .
-No charge Meals delivered to your home following discharge from a hospital due to congestive heart failure
+No charge Meals delivered to your home immediately following discharge from a hospital or Skilled Nursing Facility year

 This is a summary of the most frequently asked-about benefits.
-This chart does not explain benefits, Cost Share, out-of-pocket maximums, exclusions, or limitations, nor does it list all benefits and Cost Share amounts.
-For a complete explanation, please refer to the "Benefits and Your Cost Share" and "Exclusions, Limitations, Coordination of Benefits, and Reductions" sections.
+This chart does not explain benefits, Cost Share, out-ofpocket maximums, exclusions, or limitations, nor does it list all benefits and Cost Share amounts.
+For a complete explanation, refer to the "Benefits and Your Cost Share" and "Exclusions, Limitations, Coordination of Benefits, and Reductions" sections.